Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 ## Generator Support

-*Generators* such as STM32CubeMX or MCUXpresso Config Tools simplify the configuration for devices and boards.
+*Generators*, such as STM32CubeMX or MCUXpresso Config Tools, simplify the configuration for devices and boards.
 The CMSIS-Toolbox implements a [generic interface for generators](build-operation.md#generator-integration). *Generators* may be used to:

 - Configure device and/or board settings, for example clock configuration or pinout.
 - Add and configure software drivers, for example for UART, SPI, or I/O ports.